 |Are you aware/familiar with the requirements of the Disability Discrimination Act 1995 and the Equality Act 2010?||YES|

 |RANGE OF PROVISION:||Please indicate what your school has to offer (over and above your core offer) in each of the following areas:|

 |Areas of strength

-All teachers have had Level 1 Autism Awareness training
+Teachers have had Level 1 Autism Awareness training.

 In the main building there is a fully accessible hygiene room/changing room with a disabled toilet and a shower